noun_Email_707352 noun_917542_cc Map point Play Untitled Retweet Group 3 Fill 1

 Five cyber threats you need to be aware of

-Our Head of Cybersecurity Sigrun Hansen-Bock gives you a quick run through of five of the most important cyber threats you need to know about right now.
+Our Head of Cybersecurity, Sigrun Hansen Bock, gives you an overview of five of the most important cyber threats you need to know about.

 Sigrun Hansen Bock / October 30, 2023

-As October, National and European Security Month is coming to an end, our Head of Cybersecurity gives you a quick run through of five of the most important cyber threats you need to know about right now.
+Even if the National and European Security Month is coming to an end, you need to continue to think about your security.
+Our Head of Cybersecurity gives you a quick run through of five cyber threats you always should have on your radar.

 "Many have likely become more aware of the risk of hacking and data theft, but that doesn't mean the risk has decreased.
 On the contrary, it's more important than ever for both private and public entities to be aware of the digital threats they are facing and what can create a crisis if they are not prepared," says Sigrun Hansen Bock, Head of Cybersecurity at Tietoevry.